 There is no charge in speaking to Pittsburgh DUI Attorney Christopher Thomas – call him today for a free consultation.

 Losing your license is a real infringement on your freedom.
 Having to rely on others – to get places, to go out, to take your kids to school – can be a costly headache.
 You may find yourself having to return several favors to a friend to repay her for that one lift to your doctor appointment.

 Not only can losing your license be costly and a real burden, but consider all the added future costs: paying higher automobile insurance premiums, paying people to give you rides, missing out on possible employment and college opportunities.

 The consequences of a DUI conviction could be devastating – on your future, your wallet and your personal life.

 But no case is ever hopeless – whether this is your first DUI in PA or if you have been charged with a felony DUI, you have the right to fight back and challenge your DUI charges.

-Talk to an experienced PA DUI Attorney – get a free consultation today.
+Talk to an experienced PA Criminal Attorney – get a free consultation today.